How To Activate Your Creative Mindset By Getting In The Flow

 To Find Balance

-If you dread what you do more often than not, that there’s some parts of your work that you absolutely despise, realize and accept that all jobs have some undesirable aspects to it.
+If you dread what you do more often than not, there’s some parts of your work you absolutely despise, realize and accept that all jobs have some undesirable aspects to it.

 To Keep Focused

-Find others who feels the same way.
-Find those such as coworkers who you can laugh or vent with, commiserate with, and make sure that you meet with them regularly.
+Find others who feel the same way.
+Find those such as friends who you can laugh or vent with, commiserate with, and make sure you meet with them regularly.

 Discuss what you don’t like, what irritates you.
-Don’t come across as if you’re angry or constantly complaining, but just voicing your concerns.
-Others who understands or agrees with you, can keep you balanced.
+Never come across as angry or constantly complaining, but just voice your concerns.
+Those who understands or agrees with you, can keep you balanced.

 Keep reminding yourself what your alternatives are if self employed, such as going back to the corporate world and getting a job.
 The need to drive during rush hour on a daily basis, or dealing with a critical boss.